gabriel-ing/FHIR-AI-Hackathon-Kit/README.md

     - Accessing FHIR resources directly
     - Adding data to the FHIR server
     - Generating Synthetic data
+    - Integrated Machine Learning in IRIS
+    - Creating a FHIR server From Scratch
     - Links to a demo of Vibe-coding a UI for a FHIR server
 - **Resources** - Some brief introductions that may be useful to get started quickly.
 These include:
     - What is InterSystems IRIS